DUI Accident Attorneys Serving

-- Pain and suffering
+Pain and suffering

-- Loss of opportunity to enjoy life
+Loss of opportunity to enjoy life

-- Loss of current and future income.
+Loss of current and future income

 Evidence that the defendant was under the influence of alcohol at the time he caused an automobile collision is admissible as tending to show “willful misconduct, wantonness, and that entire want of care which raises the presumption of conscious indifference to the consequences.”
 This subjects the driver to be sued for punitive damages.

 Furthermore, a claim may be pursued against the drinking establishment that provided the alcohol to the driver.
-You may recover damages against a provider of alcohol if we prove that the provider knowingly sells alcohol to a person that is noticeably intoxicated and knowing that person is driving.
+You may recover damages against a provider of alcohol if we prove that the provider knowingly sells alcohol to a person that is noticeably intoxicated and knows that person is driving.

-Hiring an attorney quickly after the accident can be pivotal to preserving the evidence needed for you case.
-If you have been the victim of a DUI accident, I can help you fight for the compensation you need to aid in recovery.
+Hiring an attorney quickly after the accident can be pivotal to preserving the evidence needed for your case.
+If you have been the victim of a DUI accident, we can help you fight for the compensation you need to aid in recovery.

 To schedule a free consultation, call our Lavonia DUI accident attorneys.
 Our team accepts cases on a contingent-fee basis – we don’t win until you do.